PatilAR/M1_Application_Mess-Management/1_Requirements/README.md

 ## When

-As the  employees use mess  inside the company  for their food consumption they will need a management system to check today's update
+As the customers in their recess time use mess inside the company for their food consumption they will need a management system to check today's update

 ## Where
-Used in all mess centers running inside a company for employees benefits
+Used in all mess centers running inside a company for owner's benefit

 ## How
 It can be used in a mobile app easily or can login in a PC.